checkly/docs.checklyhq.com/site/content/docs/multistep-checks/degraded-state.md

 To trigger a degraded state multistep checks use a helper library, `@checkly/playwright-helpers`, which is included in runtime `2023.09` and later.
 The helper library contains two methods, `markCheckAsDegraded` and `getAPIResponseTime`.

 {{< info >}}
-`@checkly/playwright-helpers` and the degraded state is also available for use in browser checks, but requires the use of `requests` in your test.
+`@checkly/playwright-helpers` is also available for use in browser checks.
 {{< /info >}}

 ### markCheckAsDegraded